Spearin/fccw-docs/docs/userguides/making-mods/editing-game-ini-files.md

 - PathFlavors.ini – This INI file holds various path finding parameters used by the game to move units on the map.
 While this particular INI file is well documented with comments, it is most likely to break the game if you give it a value the game does not like.
 Make a backup in case things break or you may find yourself reinstalling the game.

+!!!  warning
-**WARNING:**Just to say it again, be very careful making changes to this file.
+    Just to say it again, be very careful making changes to this file.
 Start small.
 Test a lot.
 Have a backup.

 ## INI File Layout